wp-plugins/the-events-calendar/readme.txt

 If you have any questions about this plugin, please take look at the dedicated forum here on WordPress.org at <a href="http://wordpress.org/tags/the-events-calendar">http://wordpress.org/tags/the-events-calendar</a>.
 Please search before opening a new thread.

-If you want, you can read the <a href="http://tri.be/support/forums/?ref=tec-readme">Modern Tribe PRO support forums</a> in case that helps, although you won‚Äôt be able to post a message, unless you have purchase a PRO license.
+If you want, you can read the <a href="http://tri.be/support/forums/?ref=tec-readme">Modern Tribe PRO support forums</a> in case that helps, although you won't be able to post a message, unless you have purchased a PRO license.

 == Contributors ==